Support the Foundation

 Students at Piedmont Technical College recently headed back to class.
 Interested students still have time to enroll for Late Term, which begins September 26.

-Recent graduates of Piedmont Technical College’s nursing program at the Greenwood campus were recognized in a pinning ceremony in August.
+Recent graduates of Piedmont Technical College’s associate degree nursing and practical nursing programs at the Lex Walters campus were recognized in a pinning ceremony in August.

 Dr. Ray Brooks, president, welcomed graduates, family and guests to celebrate the accomplishments of the graduates.

-Piedmont Technical College will be holding two summer commencement exercises on August 2.
+Piedmont Technical College will be holding two summer commencement exercises on August 8.

-Commencement exercises will begin at 3 p.m. for Associate in Arts, Associate in Science, business and information technology, industrial and engineering technology graduates.
-A 7 p.m. ceremony will be held for health science and nursing graduates.
-Both commencement exercises will be held in the Multipurpose building at Piedmont Technical College in Greenwood.
+Commencement exercises will begin at 3 p.m. for business and information technology, industrial and engineering technology graduates.
+A 7 p.m. ceremony will be held for Associate in Arts, Associate in Science, health science and nursing graduates.
+Both commencement exercises will be held in the James Medford Family Event Center at Piedmont Technical College in Greenwood.